Rabies Is Incurable And Fatal, Yet Easily Preventable: Why Isn’t It A Priority?

 The rabies officer for Dallas County this year is Doctor Mike Wells, and he’s also pushing the effort.

 “We know that we’re not going to ever vaccinate all the pets in Dallas County.
-I would say we don’t vaccinate 20 to 30 per cent of the pets in Dallas County.
+I would say we don’t vaccinate 20 to 30 percent of the pets in Dallas County.
 There are dogs and cats running everywhere.
 If you don’t vaccinate a certain percentage of them, you don’t really have a barrier against rabies because if it ever gets started, it can go right through the entire population.”

-Records from the Alabama Department of Public Health show that there have already been seven cases of rabies in 2017, and that there were 77 cases in 2016.
+Records from the Alabama Department of Public Health show that there have already been seven cases of rabies in 2017, and there were 77 cases in 2016.

 “Protecting your pet is essentially protecting yourself.
 Rabies is an incurable disease.
 It is a fatal disease.
 Pets every year in the state of Alabama die from rabies.
 We have a lot of wildlife in our area that carry rabies.
 We see this every year.
 We see bats and raccoons.
 Foxes have been rabies positive animals.”